johnnylin0829/ASD-Screening-across-life-span/README.md

-The output of this best predictive model of these three data set is autism_screening_RF_regression_model.pkl The predictive outcome, probability, and risk level can be found in ASD_screening_predictions.csv
+The output of this best predictive model of these three data set is autism_screening_RF_regression_model.pkl.

+The predictive outcome, probability, and risk level can be found in ASD_screening_predictions.csv